Also known as

-Cold pressed sesame oil has less flavour than the toasted oil, since it is produced directly from raw, rather than toasted seeds.
-Cold-pressed sesame oil is available in Western health shops.
-While in most Asian countries, different kinds of hot-pressed sesame oil are preferred.
+There are many variations of sesame oil.
+Cold-pressed sesame oil is almost colourless, while Indian sesame oil (gingelly or til oil) is golden and Chinese sesame oil is commonly a dark brown colour.
+This dark colour and flavour are derived from roasted/toasted sesame seeds.
+Likewise, cold-pressed sesame oil has less flavour than the toasted oil, since it is produced directly from raw, rather than toasted seeds.
+Cold-pressed sesame oil is available in Western health shops, while in most Asian countries, different kinds of hot-pressed sesame oil are preferred.

 How to select

-• It is widely used as a salad oil and it is also the main ingredient in the production of margarine
+• It is widely used as a salad oil and is also the main ingredient in the production of margarine

-" Sesame oil is used in the manufacture of pickles.
+• Sesame oil is used in the manufacture of pickles.

 How to store

-" It is a concentrated source of energy, is very digestible provides essential fatty acids and is a rich source of Vitamin E and polyunsaturated fatty acids, which may help regulate blood cholesterol.
+• It is a concentrated source of energy, is very digestible, provides essential fatty acids and is a rich source of Vitamin E and polyunsaturated fatty acids, which may help regulate blood cholesterol.

-" Sesame oil is high in polyunsaturated fats and monounsaturated fats so it is healthier to use than oils with higher saturated fat levels.
+• Sesame oil is high in polyunsaturated fats and monounsaturated fats so it is healthier to use than oils with higher saturated fat levels.

 • Sesame oil is reputed to penetrate the skin easily, and is used in India for oil massages.